Key Takeaways

 6. No cost for testing

-Direct to consumer DNA screening programs like GenoWell are not billed to your medical insurance.
+Because GenoWell is a voluntary research program offered at no cost, health insurance is not required.
 This opens up the opportunity for people who may not have health insurance or have limited health insurance to undergo testing for specific health conditions.

 7. Free consultation as needed

-If your DNA screening does indicate an increased risk for certain hereditary diseases, some DNA testing programs will offer free consultations with a genetics counselor to help you determine how high your risk is and what preventative steps you can take to reduce your health risks.
+If your DNA screening indicates an increased risk for certain hereditary diseases, GenoWell offers a no-cost consultation with a genetic counselor to help you determine how high your risk is and what preventative steps you can take to reduce your health risks.